BDC Hamburger Icon

 TipBottom line

-The best employee for the job may already be someone on your team.
+The best employee for the job may be someone already on your team.
 When you promote from within, trust is already established.
 Current team members also already understand the company and can see opportunities for its growth.

 Onboarding best practices